MarcusMakesGames/anime-homing-missile/README.md

 If the missile is now moving forward it will move in "waves" and gets closer to the target.

-The problem: The smaller the distance between homing missile and target get the stronger the wave motion gets.
+The problem: The smaller the distance between homing missile and target the stronger the wave motion gets.

 In the worst case the missile won't hit the target.